johncmunson/blog/README.md

 ## Todo

-1. The individual blog posts are missing next/previous functionality
 1. Increase line spacing in the body text
 1. Github Flavored Markdown.
 Give it a shot. https://github.com/remarkjs/remark-gfm
 1. https://safeql.dev/ has a better moon/sun dark mode toggle